-Johnny Depp Is Fine: Actor, Whose Appearance Sparked Health Concerns Performs Concert In Berlin, Looks Fine
+Johnny Depp Is Fine: Actor, Whose Appearance Sparked Health Concerns, Performs Concert In Berlin, Looks Fine

 And if the photographic evidence isn’t enough, there’s this: an insider source close to Depp said there’s no cause for alarm: “He is healthy.”

-As the Inquisitr reported last weekend, Depp shocked fans when photos of him appearing gaunt and pallid in an Instagram post that appears to have since been deleted.
+As the Inquisitr reported last weekend, Depp shocked fans when photos were shown of him appearing gaunt and pallid in an Instagram post that appears to have since been deleted.
 However, in the tweet embedded below, you can kind of see where fans were coming from (the photo below appears to have been snapped at around the same time as the deleted Instagram picture).

 'Is he sick?'
 Johnny Depp sparks concern for his health as he appears pale and gaunt with fans in Germany https://t.co/yVD8MfMP5j